rbabari/TEST-GR1250-A13/README.md

 8. merge
 9. gerer un conflit
 10. clone
+- how to a clone : From the list of repositories, click the repository you want to clone.
+To select the local directory into which you want to clone the repository, next to the "Local Path" field, click Choose... and navigate to the directory.
+At the bottom of the "Clone a Repository" window, click Clone.
-11. pull
+12. pull
-12. push
+13. push
-13. utliser github Desktop
+14. utliser github Desktop
-14. configurer IDE Intelliji
+15. configurer IDE Intelliji

 ## Project
 1. créer un projet : SPRINT